SsTommyChensS/vda-abcsport/README.md

 # VIETAIDATA Website

 This project is a responsive website for VIETAIDATA assignment.
-The website is built using HTML, CSS, and JavaScript, with the help of Bootstrap and Swiper.js for responsiveness and interactivity.
+The website is built using HTML, CSS, and JavaScript, with the help of Bootstrap and Swiper.js for responsiveness and interactivity

 ## Technologies Used